jbgariel/algolia-assignment/README.md

 Run the following commands (remove `--light` flag to compute the whole dataset):
 ```
-docker exec -it algolia-assignement python build_dataset.py --light
+docker exec -it algolia-assignment python build_dataset.py --light
 ```

 The data is filtered on query with clicks and at least 2 hits (there is no ranking if only one hit is returned 😉).
-Some necessary HN data (post title, author, score etc) was queried with a simple script (`docker exec -it algolia-assignement python extract_hn_data.py`), this script took a few hours to run so the data is directly joined to the git repo.
+Some necessary HN data (post title, author, score etc) was queried with a simple script (`docker exec -it algolia-assignment python extract_hn_data.py`), this script took a few hours to run so the data is directly joined to the git repo.

 The proposed features are:
 * Keyword match in query